ERP Implementations—Controlled by Buyer's Team

 e.
 ERP Development and Integrations

 From the prior major stage 2c called Business Process Design, non-standard business processes and metrics objectives were identified and some now can be authorized for pre-go-live development.
 For each of these, an ERP development specification is created.
-These development specifications can be held and managed in the ERP Implementation Control FrameworkTM from EAI.
+These development specifications can be held and managed in a development management tool of choice by the company.
+If there is no prior tool of choice, then the team can use the ERP Implementation Detail LibraryTM from EAI to manage development.

 f.
 ERP Testing